 The County of Hawaiʻi Mass Transit Agency (MTA) provides a range of public transit services used by over half a million passengers annually on the island of Hawaiʻi.
 Transit services are provided by MTA under contract with Roberts Hawaiʻi, taxicab companies, and other organizations.

-- Fares are FREE throughout the entire Island of Hawaiʻi on all Hele-On commuter routes, Hele-On Kakoʻo paratransit, HI Bike (while riding on Hele-On), and specialized service for seniors and persons with disabilities.
+- Fares are FREE throughout the entire Island of Hawaiʻi on all Hele-On commuter routes, Hele-On Kakoʻo paratransit, HI Bike (while riding on Hele-On), and specialized services for qualified individuals.

 - Use the Track Hele-On app for real-time location and arrival times.